 Rare “Corpse Flower” bloomed at Cal Poly Plant Shop

 For the first time in Cal Poly history, the rare and distinctive Titan Arum, or Corpse Flower, bloomed on campus July 9, 2020.
-The flower typically blooms once every several years for about 24 to 48 hours.
-Because the flower will only be in bloom for about two days, the Cal Poly College of Agriculture, […]
+The flower typically blooms once every several […]

 The “Best in the West” student-run livestock show is back to celebrate its 36th year